restruct/silverstripe-gridfieldsitetreebuttons/README.md

 # Not needed anymore, from Silverstripe 4/5 onwards regular Gridfield addnew button works fine

+# ARCHIVED (add issue to some Restruct module to let me know if you still need this module)

 Modifies GridFields & GridField detail forms to use standard page edit form (with versioning, history & settings).

 Best used in combination with: